pertusa/programming2/strings/strings.md

 char cad2[] = "hello";
 ```

 The two previous instructions are equivalent.
 In the first case, we assign the size `6` to `cad1` in order to store the five characters of `"hello"` together with the null character.
-In the second case with `cad2`, it can be seen that it is not necessary to indicate the size of the array when we make a declaration with initialization: the compiler will assign the array the exact size it needs to store the string with which it is initialized \(in this case, `6`\).
+In the second case with `cad2`, it can be seen that it is not necessary to indicate the size of the array when we make a declaration with initialization: the compiler will assign the array the exact size with which it is initialized \(in this case, `6`\).

-Another important detail that this example shows is that it is not needed to explicitly set the null character at the end of the constant string when it is declared with double quotes.
-The compiler automatically adds the `'\0'` at the end of the array when it is initialized.
+Another important detail shown in this example is that it is not required to explicitly set the null character at the end of a constant string when it is declared with double quotes.
+The compiler automatically adds the `'\0'` at the end of the array when initialized.

-For example, here you can see the memory contents in C/C ++ of a character array containing `"Hola"`:
+For example, here you can see the memory contents of an array of characters containing `"Hola"`:

 ![Memory contents](./images/fig_1.jpg "Memory contents with the array ''Hola''")

 The upper numbering \(from 0 to 4\) indicates the index that would occupy each of the characters in the array.
-The lower numbering \(from 1001 to 1005\) represents the memory address that each character would occupy.
+The lower numbering \(from 1001 to 1005\) represents the memory address in which each character would be stored.
 In this example, simplified fictitious memory addresses were used \(actually a valid address would look something like this: `0x7ffef832d670`\).
-The point is to see that each element of an array is stored in consecutive memory positions, which always happens whatever their type.
+The point is to see that each element of an array is stored in consecutive memory positions, which always happens whatever its type.

-Another way to initialize a string is to do it character by character.
+Another way to initialize a string is character by character.

 Example: